awbla/awbla-student-workflow/content/3-photogrammetry.md

 {:#photogrammetrysteps}
 ### Photogrammetry Steps:
 1. Place the object into center of turntable and scurely adhere to the base with clay.
+Vertically placing the object has resulted in best results.
    - If the object falls over you must restart the whole series for that View (aka redo all three heights).
 2. Power lights up to maximum brightness using the controller and move them to light the object.
 3. Position the camera so it is *exactly level with the object* (View 1: Level 1).